drhyrum/2022-machine-learning-security-evasion-competition/biometric/README.md

 ### Advice

 #### API usage
-* Develop and debug your adversarial examples with API for single image testing
+* Develop and debug your adversarial examples with API for single image testing (results are not stored in the MLSEC system)
-* Submit and register your adversarial examples with API for ZIP file manipulation
+* Submit and register your adversarial examples with API for ZIP file manipulation (results are stored in the MLSEC system)

 #### API responses